 The EU Batteries Regulation has failed to establish a good basis for a strong repair infrastructure for EV batteries.
-A right to repair is needed that guarantees important legal requirements for repair.
 Without sufficient requirements, a situation similar to that of electrical appliances could arise, where fully functional products have to be discarded prematurely at high environmental impacts because they cannot be repaired or the costs of repair are too high.